Poachers in the Hills - Editorial

 Norman Deane left Hluhluwe in 1965 to start one of South Africa’s first safari hunting operations, Zululand Safaris.

-In 1983, shortly before he died of cancer aged 58, Norman Deane bequeathed his diaries and personal papers to Nick Steele.
-Steele felt that he had been given the journals “in the hope that I would fulfil Norman’s ambition to leave a record of his life in conservation”.
+In 1983, shortly before he died of cancer aged 58, Deane bequeathed his diaries and personal papers to Steele, who felt he had been given the journals “in the hope that I would fulfil Norman’s ambition to leave a record of his life in conservation.”
+Similarly, with Patrol, our goal is to record for posterity the work undertaken by the unsung heroes of African conservation, the safari operators.

 If you like this inaugural edition of Patrol, please forward the report to those who may be interested.